NoRedInk/noredink-ui/.github/pull_request_template.md

 ## :framed_picture: What does this change look like?

-- Follow the the [Guidelines for an optimal design ping](https://paper.dropbox.com/doc/Guidelines-for-Sharing-User-Facing-Changes-with-Design--BpL8hpJLMugy6033aT5m0JdaAg-bdKGQtYH9qO9I00hUkA6k) to add helpful screenshots/videos for design.
+- [ ] Follow the the [Guidelines for an optimal design ping](https://paper.dropbox.com/doc/Guidelines-for-Sharing-User-Facing-Changes-with-Design--BpL8hpJLMugy6033aT5m0JdaAg-bdKGQtYH9qO9I00hUkA6k) to add helpful screenshots/videos for design.
-- Ping design on this PR to get approval on your changes.
+- [ ] @ mention the design team on this PR to request approval on your changes.
+A designer may leave comments or may "thumbs up" react to your PR to approve it.

 ## Component completion checklist